MVZUR/PCrs/README.md

 # PCrs
-Onboard Computer & System for cheap 4T scooters to improve safety and expand functionalities.
+Onboard Computer & System for cheap 4T scooters to improve safety and expand functionalities. <br>
 It can be also used with 2T scooters but code modifications is necessary - particularly the RPM counting fragment.

 Vehicle used for testing: Benda BD50QT-14